fortinmike/polldeploy/README.md

 # polldeploy

-Polls services for artifacts, then downloads and deploys them on the local machine
+Polls services for artifacts, then downloads and deploys them on the local machine.

 ## Installation

     $ gem install polldeploy

+## Supported Platforms and Services

+polldeploy has limited platform and services support at the moment:

+- Windows (Tested on Windows 7+)
+- TeamCity (Tested with TeamCity 9.X)

+However, its architecture facilitates the creation of new sources and the only thing that currently makes it platform-specific is the win32-service gem, which registers a Windows service that performs sources polling.

 ## Development